ShinTo98/CaffeineMated/README.md

 Below is the list of known bugs and issues:
   - On some occasions, there will be a warning about using flex-direction on View.
 This was necessary for displaying list of of orders and drinks.
   - On some occasions, there can also be a warning about using setState and calling other functions while component hasn't been mounted or is in the process of unmounting.
 This is caused by the nature of asynchronous functions from firebase database.
 The requests was still in progress and the user has navigated to another component.
 This will result in functions still in process call while component is unmounting.

+**These are console warnings, it will not affect the functionality or crash the app**

 ## Contact Us
 Still have more questions?
 Or need troubleshooting help?